crossdb-org/docs/docs/index.md

     ---

-    Besides the Embedded RDBMS mode, CrossDB can also run in Embedded Server mode or run CrossDB as Standalone RDBMS server.
+    _In addition to the Embedded RDBMS mode, CrossDB can also operate in Embedded Server mode or as a Standalone RDBMS server._

 </div>

 > **NOTE**
-> This project is still in early development stage, so please **DO NOT** use in your project now.
+> This project is still in the early development stage, so please **DO NOT** use in your project now.

 === "C"
 	``` c linenums="1"